MarkHo-0/space-station_frontend/README.md

 ## Space Station

-This is the Application of Space Station which contains both Android and IOS version.
+This is the frontend of Space Station which contains both.

-Testing 10/10/2022
+All the code we wrote is located in the /lib folder, and /assets is to store non-program resources, such as pictures, translation files, etc.